SplitLayout usage

 }

-Tip: Vue may unmont and recreate your components in the following two situations:
+Tip: Vue may unmount and recreate your components in the following two situations:

-• In development mode, when you modify the code, HMR overloads
+- In development mode, when you modify the code, HMR reloads

-At this point, Vue may unmont and recreate your component, causing the component state to be lost.
+At this point, Vue may unmount and recreate your component, causing the component state to be lost.
 Therefore, you need to handle your own component and save the relevant state.